Warcraft Universe Supports

 - Anduin is a very strong all-around healer.
 He's like ETC or Valla in the sense that, while he may not always be the right character to play, he is never the wrong one.

 - This also extends to his "Life Grip" Trait.
 Heroes of the Storm is a game when entire matches can be lost if your opponents get a single kill.
-Anduin therefore has the power to un-lose the match every eighty seconds.
+Anduin therefore has the power to un-lose the match every seventy seconds.

 - Spam Attack: Flash Heal only has a 4 second cooldown by default.
 With certain talents, Anduin can even play this straighter or invert it.